tleecsm/VoVTCG/www/data/cards.md

 ### <i>Berserker Fortification, Melee</i>

-Allied leaders gain +1 Power while deployed to a lane shared by this fortification.
+When an allied leaders is deployed from a field shared by this fortification, it gain +1 Power.
-<b>Defenseless:</b> <i>This fortification cannot be targeted for attacks.
-Any leader or unit that shares a lane with this fortification can be targeted for attacks.</i>
+<b>Defenseless:</b> <i>This fortification does not prevent allied cards from being targeted for attacks.</i>
 <br>

 ##### ALP.BSK.004